Scrum.org PSM II Practice Test: Scrum Master II

 baseline Scrum Guide mechanics firstPSM IBest current live route before you move into advanced Scrum Master scenarios.

-Scrum Master decisions with newer AI and governance trade-offsPSM-AI EssentialsBest live route when facilitation, prompting, and responsible-AI choices matter.
+Scrum Master decisions with newer AI and governance trade-offsPSM-AI EssentialsBest live page when facilitation, prompting, and responsible-AI choices matter.

-product-owner trade-offs that often interact with Scrum Master coachingPSPO-AI EssentialsBest live route when backlog, stakeholder, and AI-enabled product decisions overlap with coaching judgment.
+product-owner trade-offs that often interact with Scrum Master coachingPSPO-AI EssentialsBest live page when backlog, stakeholder, and AI-enabled product decisions overlap with coaching judgment.

-the full Scrum.org family mapScrum.org hubBest route when you still need to compare PSM II against PSM III, PAL, or PSF Skills.
+the full Scrum.org family mapScrum.org hubBest page when you still need to compare PSM II against PSM III, PAL, or PSF Skills.

 How PSM II differs from similar routes